microsoft/bedrock/docs/azure-simple/README.md

 ### Terraform State

 The results of `terraform apply` are enumerated in the `terraform.tfstate` file.
-For an overview of resources created, run `terraform state list`:
+To view the resources created, run `terraform state list`:

 ```bash
 ~/bedrock/cluster/environments/azure-simple$ terraform state list